insovs/Optimization-Windows/Peripherals/Mouse/CursorUpdateInterval (need test, can cause problem)/README.md

 > [!IMPORTANT]
 > **This tweak can cause issues on some systems.
 Test before keeping it.**
+> If anything feels off, your mouse disconnects on its own or behaves erratically test a lower value between **0 and 5**, or run `revert-values (windows default).bat`.

 ## Files
 | File | Description |